 That there’s a decent daytrip to be had there.
 That’s the only article they have on it, so allow me to give a bit more of an overview:

 Chachoengsao is a small city which barely qualifies as such.
 It’s between Bangkok and Pattaya and easier to live in than either.
-It sits beside a river and is surrounded by fields and towns of its province, which shares its name.
+It sits beside a river and is surrounded by fields and towns of the province which shares its name.

 To give you an in-depth understanding of its geography:

 Imagine a square, or draw one on a piece of paper.
 The four sides are four sections of road.
 Almost the entirety of Chachoengsao worth seeing is within or immediately outside these four roads.
 The top left corner is where the hospital and bus station are.
 The bottom left corner is where Robinsons is.
 The train station is halfway down the top section, the White Temple is halfway down the bottom section.
 Big C 1 and 2 are halfway down the left and right section respectively, the right hand section is also where most of the best restaurants are.
 Meesuk and JK Living apartments are in the middle of the square.

 The only things outside the square are Macro, following the left section 5 minutes North, Rooftop bar is two minutes east, following the top section road.
 And then there’s old town, which is immediately north of the right hand section.
 The old town has most of the city’s doctors and dentists, but unless your (government) school is located there, there’s no other reason to go.